 A. When you are not working for a Union company or a Union project, it is your responsibility to pay your monthly out of work dues and check in by telephone every month.

 A. As per the Dispatch Rules, all members are required to “check in,” either by telephone or e-mail, to let us know that you are still available for work should a job order come in.
-If you are leaving a message on the answering system, please leave your SIN number as well.
+If you are leaving a message on the answering system, please leave your full name and phone number.